MatteoZenoBagli/AirQualityInsight/README.md

 -   CO (Carbon Monoxide): from incomplete combustion.
 -   SO2 (Sulfur Dioxide): from industrial processes.
 -   VOCs (Volatile Organic Compounds): from solvents, paints, and building materials.

+## Services

+The project utilizes the following services and technologies:

+### Backend Services
+- **Node.js/Express Server**
+  - GraphQL API endpoint for handling data queries and mutations
+  - RESTful endpoints for service health checks and system management

+- **Python Sensor Simulator**
+  - Generates simulated sensor data
+  - Configurable parameters for different sensor types and data patterns
+  - Pushes data to Kafka topics

+### Data Infrastructure
+- **MongoDB**
+  - Primary database for storing sensor data and system configuration
+  - Handles time-series data collection and aggregation

+- **Apache Kafka**
+  - Message broker for real-time data streaming
+  - Handles communication between sensor simulator and data processing services
+  - Enables scalable event-driven architecture

+- **Apache ZooKeeper**
+  - Manages Kafka cluster configuration
+  - Handles service discovery and leader election
+  - Maintains configuration information and naming

+Each service is containerized and can be deployed independently.
+See the individual service directories for specific configuration and deployment instructions.